Professional Resume Writing Services Los Angeles (2x Certified)

 • Monetize your contribution.
 Numbers sound convincing.
 Try to quantify the value you can deliver.
 For example, if you’re pitching your IT services to a small business owner, discuss how much money they can save by signing up with you for monthly maintenance visits that reduce the risk of expensive repairs and downtime.

 1. Put together a dream team.
 It’s difficult to go it alone.
 Cultivate your network.
-Help others to market their brand and they’re more likely to do the same for you.
+Help others market their brand, and they’re more likely to do the same for you.
 Team up with complementary partners.
 Exchange services like cooking meals for a friend who cuts your hair.

 Branding used to be for cattle and big corporations, but now everyone is in on the act.
 Take charge of your personal brand to achieve more career success and guide your life in a direction that is meaningful for you.